-The University Police Department provides police services to the University's hospitals and medical clinics, and has a full time USA Health Systems Police Supervisor assigned to oversee police services on USA Health Systems property.
-Each hospital also employs and/or contracts non-sworn security guards to provide daily security services.
-The Mobile Police Department also provides response to calls for service to all USA Health locations within the Mobile Police jurisdiction when a sworn University police officer is not available, and provides backing services upon request.
+The University Police Department provides police services and other supporting services (such as backing services) to the University's hospitals and medical clinics and has a full time USA Health Systems Police Supervisor assigned to oversee police services on USA Health Systems property.
+Each hospital also employs and/or contracts non-sworn security guards to provide daily security services and respond to calls for service.
+The Mobile Police Department also provides response to calls for service to all USA Health locations within the Mobile Police jurisdiction when a sworn University police officer is not available and provides backing services upon request.